Kidney Transplant Process

 In the First Weeks

-During the initial weeks after your kidney transplant you’ll need to follow a strict medical regimen to heal your wound and reduce the chances your body will reject the transplanted kidney.
+During the initial weeks after your kidney transplant, you’ll need to follow a strict medical regimen to recover and reduce the chances your body will reject the transplanted kidney.
 In addition to taking anti-rejection medications, you’ll be asked to regularly measure and record your fluid intake and output, blood pressure, temperature, and (if you have diabetes) blood sugar.

 You'll Receive Nutrition Instructions